Johnny Devlin and the Devils

 Johnny Devlin still continues to perform on the club level in Australia.
 Of the original Devils, only Claude Papesch dedicated his life to music.
 Widely traveled around Australasia, he eventually settled in NSW, working more in the jazz field than the rock'n'roll which launched him.
 Battling cancer during the last years of his life, he served time on the Lithgow City Council and was elected Mayor of Lithgow in 1984 but due to ill health was unable to complete his term.
 Claude died, aged 45, in February 1987.
 Keith Graham went on to play with the Embers.

 Festival released two great CDs that cover pretty much all of Johnny's work.
 The first in 1998 covers his Australian years, while the second, released in 2001, was a compilation of his New Zealand Prestige years.
+Another CD came out in 2007, also covering the Prestige Years.

 New Zealand Music